35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 maths reasoning rr measures q4

-Interesting to note that in this problem (unlike the previous example), the units for the answer are specified – an answer given in metres will be marked as wrong, since cm is specified in the answer box.
-This is why we encourage pupils to keep an eye on whether units are provided in the answer box.
+In this problem, the units for the answer are specified and an answer given in metres will be marked as wrong as cm is specified in the answer box.
+This is why it’s important to encourage pupils to check whether units are provided in the answer box.

 maths reasoning rr measures q5